naufiero/abaco/docs/developer_docs.md

 these stores represent an independent collection of data (though there are relations) and thus can be stored in different databases.

-We currently use both Redis and MongoDB for different stores.
-We use Redis for current application state (e.g. actors_store and workers_store) where transaction semantics are needed and the size of the dataset will be relatively small.
-We use Mongo for the permissions, accounting and logging data (permissions_store, executions_store and logs_store).
-Naturally, the log data (actual raw logs from the container executions) presents a challenge in space, and was one of the primary reasons for adding support for Mongo.
-We already use a set_with_expiry method to store the logs for a fixed period of time.
+Previously Redis and MongoDB shared different stores.
+We now use MongoDB for all stores.
+The DB is used to store current application state
+(e.g. actors_store and workers_store) and information about the permissions, accounting, nonces, clients, pre-gen clients, and logging data
+(permissions_store, executions_store, nonce_store, clients_store, pregen_clients, and logs_store).
+Naturally, the log data (actual raw logs
+from the container executions) presented a challenge in space and meant MongoDB would be a suitable DB.
+We use a set_with_expiry method to store the logs for a fixed period of time.

 Spawners Starting Workers and Client Generation